Quality Education in the Benedictine Tradition

 Financial Aid Office724-805-2555800-782-5549

 Saint Vincent College provides numerous financial opportunities to incoming freshmen and transfer students as well as returning undergraduates.
 These are typically awarded by the Admission Office.
 Merit-based awards are those in which recipients are selected based primarily on academic merit and specific selection criteria.
-Entering freshmen for the 2015-2016 year were awarded the scholarships listed below based on test scores and high school grade point average.
+Entering freshmen for the 2017-2018 year will be awarded the scholarships listed below based on test scores and high school grade point average.
 Awards are based on full-time enrollment.
 Most Saint Vincent scholarships may be retained for eight semesters as long as a minimum 2.0 GPA is met.
 SAT score is based on Math and Critical Reading Sections only.
 ACT score is the Composite Score.

-Faculty Scholarship: SAT 1,000+ (New SAT 1,080+, ACT 21+) and GPA 85+ - Merit of $15,500 per year For those who do not meet the above requirements, other scholarships and Saint Vincent financial aid awards of up to $14,000 may be available.
+Faculty Scholarship: SAT 1,000+ (New SAT 1,080+, ACT 21+) and GPA 85+ (3.00+)- Merit of $16,500 per year For those who do not meet the above requirements, other scholarships and Saint Vincent financial aid awards of up to $16,000 may be available.
 Visit our Net Price Calculator and Merit Calculator to find out more!

 Wimmer Scholarship Competition